ufyTeX/ufy/README.md

 _WARNING: This is pre-release code, and very much a work in progress.
 Lots of functionality is missing and existing functionality may have serious bugs_.

 _ufy_ is wrapper around the [LuaTeX](http://www.luatex.org/) typesetting engine.
-It exposes the core Lua API of LuaTeX in a clean and minimal way.
-This API can be used to perform typesetting avoiding the use of the TeX macro language, using only Lua code.
+It exposes the core Lua-based API of LuaTeX in a clean and minimal way.
+This API could be used to perform typesetting using only Lua, without needing to use the TeX macro language.

 ### Benefits of using _ufy_
-* No need to know the TeX macro language, which is a bit dated and can be very confusing for modern programmers.
-Write your typesetting code in pure Lua on top of the LuaTeX API (refer to the [LuaTeX user manual][manual]).
+* No need to know the TeX macro language, which can be very confusing for modern-day programmers.
+Write your typesetting code in pure Lua (refer to the [LuaTeX user manual][manual]).
-* No need for an elaborate TeX installation like TeX Live, MikTeX etc to get up and running.
+* No need for an elaborate TeX installation like TeX Live, MikTeX etc. to get up and running.
 The only dependencies are – [Lua], [LuaRocks] and the [LuaTeX binary] for your platform.
 * No need to deal with legacy TeX based font formats like .tfm, .pfb, .map files etc. You can directly load TTF/OTF files.
 * Use or write LuaRocks modules for reusable and distributable code.
-For example, one could use [luaharfbuzz] and [luabidi] to reorder and shape text (see [example][bidi-example]) in non-latin scripts like Arabic or Devanagari before using the TeX engine for typesetting.
+For example, one could use [luaharfbuzz] and [luabidi] to reorder and shape text (see [example][bidi-example]) in non-latin scripts like Arabic before using the TeX engine for typesetting.

 [bidi-example]:https://github.com/deepakjois/ufy/blob/master/examples/bidi.lua
 [Lua]:https://www.lua.org